latinadeveloper/100DaysOfCode-cli-app/spec.md

 Specs:
 - [x] Have a CLI for interfacing with the application
-- [ ] Pull data from an external source
+- [x ] Pull data from an external source
       This project uses the Twitter Search REST API to retrieve tweets with a hashtag #100daysofcode https://dev.twitter.com/rest/public/search